Yaswanth-917/Java-FullStack-Notes/Core Java Notes/Operators_And_Assignments/Operators And Assignments.md

     public static void main(String[] args) {
         int x = 'a';
         System.out.println(x);  //97
-        //Compiler converts char to int automatically by implicit type-cating double d = 10;
+        //Compiler converts char to int automatically by implicit type-casting double d = 10;
         System.out.println(d);  //10.0
-        //Compiler converts int to double automatically by implicit type-cating }
+        //Compiler converts int to double automatically by implicit type-casting }
 }
 ```
 ## Explicit Type-Casting
 * *Programmer* is *responsible to perform explicit type-casting*.
-* *Whenever* we are *assigning bigger data type value to small data type variable*, then *explicit* type cating is *required*.
+* *Whenever* we are *assigning bigger data type value to small data type variable*, then *explicit type-casting* is *required*.
 * It is also known as *narrowing* or *downcasting*.
-* There may be a *chance of loss of information* in this typecasting.
+* There may be a *chance of loss of information* in this type-casting.
 * The following are various possibilites where explicit type-casting is required.

 ![alt text](image-3.png)